luigi-2ba3/odoo-docu/docs/addons/models.md

 ````

 ## Checking Models
-For every edit you do in your add-ons, restarting Odoo is a must if you want to see your changes in your Odoo instance.
+**Restarting Odoo is a must if you want to see your module changes in your current Odoo instance**.
+This must be done whenever you want to see your changes made do your module and test it on your local instance.
 This can be achieved in the terminal:
 ```bash
 docker stop odoo
 docker start -a odoo